Ahrengot/autoheight-textarea/readme.md

 </div>
 ```

 Why would you do that?
 Mostly because it makes things easier to select with CSS.
 For instance you might want to hide the help text until the textarea has focus.
-E.g.
 ```CSS
 textarea:not(:focus) + .form-text {
   display: none;